Grammichele: History

 The town was built in 1693, after the old town of Occhiolà, located to the north of the modern Grammichele, was destroyed by an earthquake.
 Occhiolà, on account of the similarity of name, is generally identified with Echetla, a frontier city between Syracusan and Carthaginian territory in the time of Hiero II, which appears to have been originally a Sicel city in which Greek civilization prevailed from the 5th century onwards.

 The devastation of the old town was so severe that the feudal landlord of the town, Carlo Maria Carafa Branciforte, Prince of Butari, commissioned construction of a new town, with plans aided by Michele da Ferla.
 Supposedly the Prince himself sketched out the initial hexagonal layout.
 In the center of the hexagon is the Piazza Carlo Maria Carafa, faced by the Chiesa Madre (Mother Church), San Michele Arcangelo, and the Palazzo Communale (City Hall).
 The town of Avola, destroyed by the same earthquake, was also relocated and rebuilt along a hexagonal layout.

-On July 15, 1943, the 1st Canadian Infantry Division fought its first battle in the Allied invasion of Sicily against elements of the German Panzer Division "Hermann Göring".
+On 15 July 1943, the 1st Canadian Infantry Division fought its first battle in the Allied invasion of Sicily against elements of the German Panzer Division "Hermann Göring".
 The Hastings and Prince Edward Regiment, Saskatoon Light Infantry (Machine Gun) and the Three Rivers Regiment (tank) all took part in the fighting, which concluded at midday with the town in Canadian hands.

+Demographics

+As of 2025, Grammichele has a population of 12,292, of whom 49.0% are male and 51.0% are female, comparable to the nationwide average of 49.0% and 51.0% respectively.
+Minors make up 16.7% of the population, and seniors make up 25.0%, compared to the Italian average of 14.9% and 24.7% respectively.

+Immigration

+As of 2024, the foreign-born population is 1,207, equal to 9.8% of the population.
+The 5 largest foreign nationalities are the Swiss (291), Romanians (223), Albanians (222), Germans (128) and Senegalese (37).